Trees in Camden FAQ

 • Routine pruning of trees or shrubs that form a continuous hedge;

-• A tree that harbours fruit fly;
+• Removing a tree that harbours fruit fly;

 o Privet (Ligustrum spb).